There are three types of experiment:

 The next few pages will lead you step-by-step through the important questions and decision points involved in designing an experiment so that your experiments don’t fall into category 3!

-My goal is to instill a series of good practices, shaping the way you think about all your future experiments, so that you take the concepts forward into all the rest of your work in whatever discipline.
+My goal is to instil a series of good practices, shaping the way you think about all your future experiments, so that you take the concepts forward into all the rest of your work in whatever discipline.

 Whenever you embark on a new series of experiments it is worth taking time to plan things fully before jumping in.
 Bad design costs time and money and, in the case of animal or human research is ethically unforgivable!
 Well designed experiments generally require simpler statistical methods to extract useful information.
 So time spent at the beginning will ultimately be a solid investment in the longer term.